ChrisHixon/nanopond/README.md

 ## Build
 Run the included build script, or something similar to:

 $ gcc -o nanopond-ch nanopond-ch.c -lSDL

 ## Configuration
-See the C source code for numerious compile time options
+See the C source code for numerious compile time options.

 ## Files
 build - simple build script
 nanopond-1.9.c - original Nanopond version 1.9, Copyright (C) 2005 Adam Ierymenko.
 nanopond-ch.c - my modified version
-README.md
+README.md - this file

 ## Modifications from original
 - Changed to use one byte per instruction instead of packed bits in words, to more easily experiment with instructions.